The Obsessed: Reunions (2011–present)

 In September 2011, the Roadburn Festival announced that The Church Within lineup (featuring Wino, Greg Rogers and Guy Pinhas) would be reuniting to play their next edition on April 14, 2012.
 The band later confirmed they would be performing at the Hellfest Open Air 2012.
 The band performed yet another reunion show at Maryland Death fest XI in May 2013 featuring Wino, Greg Rogers and Reid Raley.

 TKO Records re-released the self-titled 7" on November 23, 2012.

 Wino announced the full-time return of the Obsessed in March 2016 and the band's official signing to Relapse Records to record the follow-up to The Church Within.
 The new lineup originally consisted of Spirit Caravan bassist Dave Sherman and Wino's longtime friend and former road crew member Brian Costantino (drums).
 On October 31, 2016, Wino announced that The Obsessed would test the waters for the remainder of 2016 by adding Bruce Falkinburg on bass and Seraphim on guitar, making this the first time in over 35 years that the Obsessed have been a four-piece band.

 In April 2017, the band released Sacred, their first studio album in 23 years.
 Their next album, Gilded Sorrow, was released on February 16, 2024.

 In July 2025, the band announced the departure of drummer Brian Constantino and the addition of new drummer Bob Pantella of Monster Magnet and The Atomic Bitchwax.

+In June 2026, The Obsessed announced that they are working on a new album, titled Live Fast – Love Hard – Die Free, which is tentatively due for release in 2027.